RednibCoding/Gobot/README.md

 ## Dependencies
 - Gobot depends on [robotgo](https://github.com/go-vgo/robotgo) (see dependencies of robotgo).
-- Gobot used the tiny and easy [tin scripting language](https://github.com/RednibCoding/tinvm) for scripting
+- Gobot used the tiny and easy [rune scripting language](https://github.com/RednibCoding/runevm) for scripting

 ## Build
 From the root directory of the project run: